rennyhoang/audio-saliency/README.md

 both were of resolution 19x36 (row x column), will experiment with higher resolution

 [Link to example saliency map overlayed on top of video](https://drive.google.com/file/d/1zmIw1xIDSh_NetpsKjB6dpbEpbTtTRdb/view?usp=sharing)
+(overlay makes less sense in this case because it's not a 360 video that's being projected)